meguna/demo-web-vis/README.md

 Note that the development build is not optimized.
 To create a production build, use npm run build.
 ```

-## Deploy Guide

-We will deploy this project using Github Pages, a free hosting solution for single page applications.
-This repository currently lives in _my_ github account.
-For you to deploy this project, we'll first reset the git information associated with the project,
-and then run deployment.

-Git is a version control manager, which is a fancy way of saying that it keeps track of changes made to a codebase so that developers (especially when collaborating with others) can easily roll back changes or access other peoples' changes.
-It's also a useful way of uploading code to the cloud.

-1. Run `rm -rf .git` in the root directory of this project to remove any git setup.
-You can leave the `.gitignore` file intact, because it's a helpful file that isn't associated with any git account (it just tells git to ignore certain files and types of files when pushing changes to the repository).
-2. Run `git init` in the root directory of this project to initialize an empty git repository.
-3. Now, navigate to `github.com` and [create a new repository](https://github.com/new) to associate with this project.
-Name it whatever you want.
-4. Copy the remote address of your new repository.
-If you navigate to the home page of your repo on github.com (which should be something like `https://github.com/<your-username>/<your-repo-name>`it should be under the green button that says 'code'.
-It should look something like: `git@github.com:meguna/demo-deckgl-app.git`
-5. Run `git add remote origin <your-remote-url-from-step-4>`.
-6. Now you can run `npm run deploy` to publish your web app.

 ## File Directory Guide